j-sea/state-machine/README.md

 That comes from how we set up the **States** and the **State Machine**.

 ## How it all works, finally!
-Let's continue our train of thought with _states_.
+Let's continue our train of thought with _states_ and then move into _state machines_.

 ### How states work...
 In this project, each state is set up as an **object** with **three functions** that our _state machine_ will utilize to make everything Just Work™: